VincentRPS/Onami/docs/index.rst

 .. image:: /images/onami-keyart.png

-onami is a debugging and utility extension for discord.py bots.
+onami is a debugging and utility extension for nextcord bots.

 The documentation is split up into categories.
 Please see the index below.